michael-van-vuuren/csci5612/exampleSite/content/models/pca.md

 ## Conclusions

+After performing PCA, we found that only three dimensions were needed to retain 95% of the variance of the original dataset.
+We also saw how using Kernel PCA helped separate the data points more than regular PCA.
 The 3D Kernel PCA dataset has a high concentration of low ranked songs on one "tip" of the data, and a high concentration of high ranked songs away from that tip.
 This makes it easier to create cluster boundries.
 Therefore, we will use it for the clustering performed in the following section.